-Dilemma when designing novel configurations in a simulation based design environment
+Dilemma when designing novel configurations in a Simulation Based Design (SBD) environment

 - If RANS simulations predict flow separation or free vortices, are the data credible enough to invest additional time and effort for configuration redesign? - If expensive and time-consuming wind-tunnel tests must be done for validating RANS predictions-doesn't it defeat the purpose of using RANS in the first place?